 Unfortunately, if the economic damages exceed the state’s cap, you cannot recover compensation for emotional distress and other non-economic losses.

 In some wrongful death cases, a judge can approve punitive damages, also referred to as exemplary claims.
 Punitive damages are only available in a few specified circumstances as they are intended to:

 In Texas, punitive damages are capped at $200,000 or double the non-economic damages value (e.g., emotional distress, loss of companionship, etc.), up to $750,000, whichever is greater.

 People die every day due to the negligent or wrongful acts of other people or corporations.
 In the United States, the most common accidents resulting in wrongful death claims are:

 While any one of these accidents may constitute a personal injury claim, once the injured victim passes away from their injuries, the claim becomes a wrongful death claim.
 The family essentially takes the victim’s place in the personal injury claim and pursues compensation on behalf of the deceased.

-Compensation in a wrongful death claim includes money damages for debts of the decedent’s estate and compensation for surviving family members.
+Compensation in a claim includes money damages for debts of the decedent’s estate and compensation for surviving family members.
 Damages include both economic or calculable losses, as well as intangible, non-economic losses.
 Payment can consist of any of the following:

 In some cases, the court awards punitive or exemplary damages in wrongful death lawsuits.
 The court grants these types of damages for grossly negligent behavior or a willful act or omission on behalf of the at-fault party.
 Punitive damages are a punishment dealt out to the defendant by the court.
 They are meant to deter future wrongdoers.